barryclark/jekyll-now/_posts/2016-11-03-training-and-deploying-your-first-tensorflow-vision-model-with-android.md

  3. We now need to "freeze" the graph.
 Freezing merges the operations graph and the weights checkpoint file into one file.
 It also transforms the graph in a way that is required to make it run  on Android (the graph contains variable operations, they need to be transformed to constant operations to run in Android's C++ tensorflow environment).

+   Freezing is handled by [freeze_graph.py](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/tools/freeze_graph.py).
+There are two ways to do it.
+First is to checkout the tensorflow source, install bazel, build freeze_graph as a TensorFlow python tool, and then ask it to freeze the graph via the command line.

+   The second is to just copy the code (or import it as a part of a python module).
    The third cell takes the graph and checkpoint files and generates the frozen graph file.
 It need freeze_graph.py to run

 ## Image format